dpacheco0921/FlyCaImAn/README.md

 # Dependencies

-This pipeline requires the following packages:
+For processing of imaging data this pipeline requires the following packages:
 - [CaImAn](https://github.com/flatironinstitute/CaImAn-MATLAB), see link for dependencies.
 - [NoRMCorre](https://github.com/flatironinstitute/NoRMCorre), see link for dependencies.
 - [CMTK_matlab_wrapper](https://github.com/dpacheco0921/CMTK_matlab_wrapper), this requires the Computational Morphometry Toolkit [CMTK](https://www.nitrc.org/projects/cmtk)

+For processing of behavior videos with fictrac this pipeline requires the following packages:
+- [Fictrac](http://rjdmoore.net/fictrac/), see link for installation & dependencies (for windows see [fic-trac-win](https://github.com/murthylab/fic-trac-win)).
+- generate calibration-transform.dat, and update that file in /toolbox/fictrac_offline/fictrac_settings

 For saving figures install:
 - [export_fig](https://github.com/altmany/export_fig)